 The Columns Hit by User Y Hitting Table X report lists the columns accessed by a specific user for a specific table and the number of times those columns were accessed within the defined date range.
 The report also shows the percentage of times each column was accessed by a specific user relative to the total hits on all columns in that table by that user.

-Columns Hit by User Y in Table X report example
+An example of a Columns Hit by User Y in Table X Report is given

 The Job Activity over Time report displays all the jobs that were completed between the defined start and end dates.
 This type of report might reveal job trends, such as periods of heavy usage or slow response times.
 This type of information might point to a need to reallocate resources during high-demand periods, or to reschedule non-critical jobs to alleviate some of the database workload.